Nuclear fuel: Plate-type fuel

 ATR Core The Advanced Test Reactor at Idaho National Laboratory uses plate-type fuel in a clover leaf arrangement.
 The blue glow around the core is known as Cherenkov radiation.

-Plate-type fuel has fallen out of favor over the years.
 Plate-type fuel is commonly composed of enriched uranium sandwiched between metal cladding.
-Plate-type fuel is used in several research reactors where a high neutron flux is desired, for uses such as material irradiation studies or isotope production, without the high temperatures seen in ceramic, cylindrical fuel.
+It is used in several research reactors where a high neutron flux is desired, for uses such as material irradiation studies or isotope production, without the high temperatures seen in ceramic, cylindrical fuel.
 It is currently used in the Advanced Test Reactor (ATR) at Idaho National Laboratory, and the nuclear research reactor at the University of Massachusetts Lowell Radiation Laboratory.
+Plate-type fuel has fallen out of favor over the years.